Jesulayomy/scores/README.md

-#CPP scored
+# CPP scored

-This code collects data for two individuals and compares less and greater, then gives the corresponding output
+#### Information
+In This repository, I pacticed C++ language, using an array to store data for 2 students.
+The program returns the user who scored lowest in math and english tests.